USE A METRONOME—ALL THE TIME!

 I strongly urge using a metronome for much of every single practice session.
 A lot of us think only people “with rhythm problems” need to use a metronome, but when I used to walk down the halls outside the Coast Guard Band practice rooms, I would always hear metronomes clicking in the rooms of the best players.
 Enough said?

-this site.
+For some more ideas on the subject, check out this site.
 Don't let the youth-oriented appearance scare you off—there's a lot of good sense here for all of us.
 I particularly recommend "Part I - The Five Steps of Practice" for some ideas on how to effectively work the metronome into your practice routine.